mcgillgraphics/mcgillgraphics.github.io/README.md

 ### Publications

-To add a new publications, follow these simple steps:
+To add a new publication, follow these steps:

+1) Clone the [`publications`](https://github.com/mcgillgraphics/publications) repository, or update it if this is not your first time.
-1) Duplicate `.2023-author-acronym.md` and rename accordingly with main author's last name and publication acronym.
+1) Duplicate `papers/.2023-author-acronym.md` and rename accordingly with main author's last name and publication acronym.
 Remove leading `.` to make it visible to Jekyll.
 2) Modify the file by replacing relevant fields for the new paper.
 By default, the template have most fields filled to give a sense of what is expected, although most fields are optional.
-3) Add hyperlinks to media files on remote servers or in `/pub-assets`.
-Create paper directory `/pub-assets/2023-author-acronym.md`, if necessary.
+3) Add hyperlinks to media files on remote servers or in `assets/2023-author-acronym/`.
+Create subdirectory if necessary.
 3) When done, delete unused field data by leaving the tag empty or with a comment symbol (e.g., `file: #`).
+4) Push change onto main branch of `publications`.

-If done correctly, the paper will be automatically formatted and visible at `{{site.url}}/publications/acronym`.
+If done correctly, an admin will pull your changes into this repository and your paper will be automatically formatted and visible at `{{site.url}}/publications/acronym`.

 ### Courses